PATRIC3/p3_docs/docroot/news/2019/20190405-patric-march-2019-release.rst

 .. feed-entry::
    :date: 2019-04-05

-This PATRIC release includes a new Metagenome Taxonomic Classification Service; a new Metagenomic Read Mapping Service; a new Codon Tree option for the Phylogenetic Tree Building Service; and over XX,XXX new microbial genomes.
+This PATRIC release includes a new Metagenome Taxonomic Classification Service; a new Metagenomic Read Mapping Service; a new Codon Tree option for the Phylogenetic Tree Building Service; and over 18,250 new microbial genomes.